Thunder Bay Artists

 Ruth Howard

-Ruth Howard is an interdisciplinary artist and the founding Artistic Director of Jumblies from 2001 to 2022.
+Ruth Howard is the founding Artistic Director of Jumblies from 2001 to 2022.
 With Jumblies, she created multi-year residencies with large-scale performances and lasting offshoots, and many other community arts projects.
 Ruth worked as a theatre designer; taught/mentored in many contexts; and won awards for her work.
 In 2023, Ruth left Jumblies to work as an independent artist and consultant.

 Andrew Gordon Bell